Cpetak/urchin_adaptation/Step3.md

 #### Using OutFlank:

-Running OutFlank of default settings (as written above in code chunk) resulted in a good fit for the distribution with 7 populations, but was very poor with 2 populations.
-This is likely because OutFlank only works with chi-squared distributions.
-Changing the right and left trim fractions didn't help.
-Thus, for the 7 populations calculations I used OutFlank, but not for the 2 population one - for this I run a bootstrap and selected the top 1% of all sites.
+Running OutFlank of default settings (as written above in code chunk) resulted in a relatively good fit for both of the distributions.

 OutFlank fit: